|PDH Online Course Description||PDH Units/

 Analyzing the information and prioritizing the concerns is an important issue.
 Identifying high crash locations, corridors, targeted areas and jurisdiction is key to determining possible solutions.
 Crash typing is covered in order to select appropriate solutions.
 A ranking system is then produced to prioritize the solutions for implementation.

 Safety solutions must take into account design specifications and guidelines.
 Engineering, enforcement and educational solutions can all be used in policy and planning solutions.
-After implementation, these solution should be monitored to make sure they have a positive effect.
+After implementation, these solutions should be monitored to make sure they have a positive effect.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.